mrbumpy409/SoundFont-Spec-Test/README.md

 ### Test #5: Modulation LFO

-You should hear the volume oscillating at a moderate speed.
+You should hear the volume oscillating at a moderate speed (4 Hz).

 * **Test A:** Velocity = 127.
 Since there is no attenuation to the sound at instrument or preset level, the sound cannot be amplified.
 Therefore, the LFO will only cause a reduction in volume, but never a boost.
 In a waveform view, the volume peaks will appear to be "chopped off".
 See the notes for [test 12](#test-12-negative-attenuation-amount) below.